What Is a Health Insurance Premium?

 - Platinum plans: You can pay the highest amount in premiums to receive an estimated 90% coverage from your health insurance provider for your health care services.
 This will leave you to pay 10% out of pocket.

 There are also catastrophic plans that primarily benefit healthy people under the age of 30 who want coverage in case of a major, unexpected medical issue.
 These plans have the lowest premiums available—even lower than a Bronze plan.
 But this low premium comes at a risk.
-You could be facing a deductible higher than $6,000 for an individual.
+You could be facing a $8,700 deductible as of 2022 for an individual.1

 If you are concerned about your ability to pay your premiums, you may qualify for subsidies from the government.

-Lower Your Premiums with a Health Insurance Subsidy
+Lower Your ACA Health Insurance Premiums with a Subsidy

-The Premium Tax Credit is a subsidy that helps lower or cover the cost of premiums for families making a modest income.
+The Premium Tax Credit is a subsidy that helps lower or cover the cost of premiums for families making a modest income and who are enrolled in ACA health insurance plans.
 You can receive this credit in one of two ways:

 - You can have the credit paid directly to your health insurance provider to lower or cover the cost of your premiums.